Knirl/ha-ft-aws-web-architecture-with-terraform/README.md

 ## What Changed, Building This in Terraform

-The architecture is identical.
-What building it as code actually forced me to confront:
+The final architecture is identical to the Console build, but implementing it as code forced me to explicitly architect every layer:

-**The Console hides real complexity.** Project 1's networking layer was created via the "VPC and more" wizard in a single guided flow.
-Terraform has no equivalent shortcut — the VPC, 4 subnets, Internet Gateway, NAT Gateway, Elastic IP, 2 route tables, and their associations all had to be declared as 10+ individual resources.
-Rebuilding it this way is what made it clear exactly what that wizard was doing on my behalf the first time.
+**The Console hides structural complexity.** Project 1's networking layer was created via the "VPC and more" wizard in a single guided flow.
+Terraform has no equivalent shortcut—the VPC, 4 subnets, Internet Gateway, NAT Gateway, Elastic IP, 2 route tables, and their associations all had to be declared as 10+ individual resources.
+Rebuilding it as code clarified every lower-level routing and gateway component the wizard abstracts away.

-**Dependency ordering becomes explicit, not assumed.** In the Console, click order enforces itself implicitly (you can't attach a route table to a subnet that doesn't exist yet).
-In Terraform, resource references (e.g. a security group rule pointing at another security group's ID) are what build the dependency graph — and where no such reference exists but an order is still required (e.g. NAT Gateway needing the Internet Gateway attached first), `depends_on` has to be added deliberately.
+**Dependency ordering becomes explicit, not assumed.** In the Console, user interface flow implicitly enforces step ordering (you cannot attach a route table to a subnet before the subnet exists).
+In Terraform, resource references (e.g., a security group rule referencing another security group's ID) dynamically build an implicit dependency graph.
+Where no direct resource attribute reference exists but provision ordering is mandatory—such as forcing the Internet Gateway to deploy before the NAT Gateway—`depends_on` must be explicitly declared.

-**Secrets management became a real design decision.** The Console build never surfaced *how* the RDS password was being stored.
-Writing it in Terraform meant explicitly deciding: generate it randomly (`random_password`), store it in Secrets Manager, and feed it into the RDS resource by reference — so the credential never appears as plaintext anywhere in the codebase.
+**Secrets management becomes an intentional design pattern.** While the AWS Console can auto-generate credentials behind a single checkbox, writing the workflow in Terraform required deliberate architectural choices: generating credentials dynamically via `random_password`, committing them to AWS Secrets Manager, and referencing them directly inside the RDS resource block.
+This ensures sensitive credentials never exist in plain text within version control (though access controls must be enforced on the state file where state metadata resides).

-**State introduced a new operational layer that doesn't exist in a console build.** Terraform needed a place to track what it created.
-This meant a one-time bootstrap step (a separate mini-project creating an S3 bucket) before the real infrastructure could even be initialized — solving the chicken-and-egg problem of needing infrastructure to store the state that describes infrastructure.
+**State introduces a dedicated operational layer.** Unlike Console builds, Terraform relies on a state engine to map declared code to real-world AWS resource IDs.
+This introduced a foundational bootstrap step—provisioning an encrypted S3 bucket for remote state before the primary stack could initialize—solving the circular dependency of requiring infrastructure to store state.

-**Reproducibility, concretely demonstrated.** The entire environment — NAT Gateway, ALB, RDS Multi-AZ, everything — was torn down and rebuilt from scratch multiple times during development by running `terraform apply`, something that would mean manually repeating dozens of console steps identically each time.
+**Infrastructure reproducibility is mathematically enforced.** The entire multi-tier stack—NAT Gateway, ALB, Multi-AZ RDS, and scaling policies—was torn down and recreated from scratch across testing cycles via `terraform apply` and `terraform destroy`.
+This eliminated configuration drift and avoided manually repeating dozens of UI steps.

 ## Prerequisites